Ayson Law Firm

 After a DWI arrest, your license suspension may not begin immediately.
 When you are arrested for DWI, your driver’s license will be confiscated and replaced with a Notice of Suspension that amounts to a temporary license for 40 days before the suspension kicks in.
 You can still drive until the automatic suspension starts.
 There will be a separate civil case aimed at suspending your driving privileges.
 Your license will be immediately suspended if you have a BAC of 0.08 or more, or if you refuse to submit to a breath or blood test, unless you exercise your right to a hearing as described below.

-If you have been arrested for DWI in Texas, it is vital to get help from a seasoned Houston DWI defense attorney as soon as possible.
+If you have been arrested for DWI in Texas, it is vital to get help from a seasoned attorney as soon as possible.
 The sooner you call, the stronger your defense will be.
 We can help you avoid the most serious consequences of a DWI conviction, protect your driver’s license, and avoid jail time.
-Call a dedicated DWI defense lawyer at the Houston offices of Ayson Law Firm today for a free consultation about your Texas DWI charges.
+Call a dedicated lawyer at Ayson Law Firm today for a free consultation about your Texas DWI charges.

 Experienced, Tenacious Texas Criminal Defense, DWI & Personal Injury Law Firm